mlabs-haskell/seath/milestone-3-demo.md

 With `handleAction` done, we have one pice for `CoreConfiguration` ready.

-The next required piece of code is also located in `Seath.Test.Examples.Addition.Actions` and is called `queryBlockchainState`.
-In the case of the Addition protocol, it is a simple CTL contract that can query the script validator of the protocol.
-The script validator was compiled and serialized from the on-chain part and injected as CBOR into [Seath.Test.Examples.Addition.Validator](./off-chain/test/Examples/Addition/Validator.purs).
-Using several helper functions `queryBlockchainState` can use CBOR from `Seath.Test.Examples.Addition.Validator` to build the CTL contract that can query UTXOs from the script and extract the current Datum, which represents the protocol state.
+The next required piece of code is also located in `Seath.Test.Examples.Addition.Actions` and is named `queryBlockchainState`.
+In the case of the Addition protocol, it is a simple CTL Contract that can query the script validator of the protocol.
+The script validator was compiled and serialized from the `on-chain` part and injected as CBOR into [Seath.Test.Examples.Addition.Validator](./off-chain/test/Examples/Addition/Validator.purs).
+Using several helper functions `queryBlockchainState` can use CBOR from `Seath.Test.Examples.Addition.Validator` to build the CTL Contract that can query UTXOs from the script and extract the current Datum, which represents the protocol state.

 The last two pieces needed are much simpler - the hash of the validator script and the hash of the leader public key.
 You can check out how to obtain them in the case of the Addition example in  [Seath.Test.Examples.Addition.ContractUtils.buildAdditionCoreConfig](./off-chain/test/Examples/Addition/ContractUtils.purs).
 Getting the script hash is straightforward - we just use helper functions to deserialize CBOR and obtain the script's hash.
 For the leader key, we get it by running another CTL Contract using the `KeyWallet` feature provided by CTL.
 Depending on the environment, it can return either the hash of the key generated for pre-production testnet or the hash of the key generated by the plutip tool when Seath runs on a private local cluster.
 In the current demo, we run Seath on pre-production testnet, and the required keys are located in the [keys dir](./off-chain/test/keys/seath_keys/).